Eustachy Tyszkiewicz: Biography

 According to his memoirs, Tyszkiewicz was born in Minsk, not in Lahoysk, as researchers believe.
-Tyszkiewicz was the younger son of Pius Tyszkiewicz and his wife, Augusta, née Plater-Broel.
+Tyszkiewicz was the younger son of Pius Tyszkiewicz and his wife, Augusta, née Broel-Plater.
 He spent his childhood on the family estate in Lahoysk.
 He began his secondary schooling at the Vilnius Gymnasium, but due to poor health he transferred to Minsk.
 Two years after graduation, he began his career in government service in 1833 in the Chapter of Imperial Orders of Knighthood.
 At the same time, (1833–34) he began collecting archival material on the literature and history of the Commonwealth of Poland-Lithuania from sources in Moscow and Saint Petersburg.
 He then held a series of government posts in various locations: at the office of the Vilna Governorate-General (1835–1838), the Kraków Governorate (1838–1840), and Little-Russian Governorate-General (1840).
-He became a school inspector of the Barysaw District and marshal of the Polish-Lithuanian nobility (1842–1848), then governor of the Minsk Male Gymnasium (1848–1854).
+He became a school inspector of the Barysaw District and marshal of nobility (1842–1848), then governor of the Minsk Male Gymnasium (1848–1854).
 In 1853 he was appointed overseer of the Vilnius psychiatric hospital.
 He held the roles of collegiate assessor and kammerjunker.

 In May 1855, Tsar Alexander II of Russia approved the creation by Tyszkiewicz of the Vilnius Archaeological Commission and of the Museum of Antiquities.
 The initial museum collection consisted of about 6,000 items gifted by Tyszkiewicz from his personal collection – more than half of the items were books, while other items were coins, medals, portraits, engravings and historical artefacts.
 Tyszkiewicz chaired the commission and curated the museum until it was nationalised and reorganised after the failed Polish Uprising of 1863.
 After losing his life's work, he retired to Astravas Manor near Biržai, which belonged to his relative, Michał Tyszkiewicz.
 There he studied local history, organised the manor's library and the archives of the Radziwiłł family, wrote historical treatises and gathered primary sources for publication.
 In 1871 he returned to Vilnius, where he died in 1874 and was buried in the Rasos cemetery.